-- Stop your efforts that have made you and the baby upset.
+- Take a feeding break.
 Take a deep breath and calm down.
 Soothe your baby with your voice and by swaddling him.
 Try settling him down by letting him suck on your clean little finger inserted with the palm side (fleshy part) upward against the roof of his mouth.
 Tell yourself that latch-on difficulties are common and that many women have felt as you do right now.
 Keep your baby with you so you can try again as soon as he shows interest.

 - Help your baby enjoy being close to your breast.
 Keep him cradled at your breast even when you are not attempting to breastfeed.
 Remove your top and provide as much skin-to-skin contact as possible.
 These "breast-friendly" measures will help offset any frustration that either of you might experience from unsuccessful breastfeeding attempts.

-- Review the basics of breastfeeding technique: positioning yourself, positioning your baby, and supporting your breast.
+- Review the basics of breastfeeding positions: positioning yourself, positioning your baby, and supporting your breast.
 Correct anything in your technique that could be improved.

 - Squeeze a few drops of colostrum onto your nipple to entice your baby or drip a little sugar water onto your nipple from a bottle.

 - Enlist a skilled nurse or hospital lactation consultant to help your baby attach correctly to your breast.
 Then you can apply the effective techniques she demonstrates when you are on your own.

 - Use a breast pump to express some milk.
 Offer this milk, or a small quantity of formula, preferably by cup or spoon, to calm your baby sufficiently to work with him at the breast again.